Genetic counseling helps you understand how genes, birth defects and medical conditions run in families and how they affect your family’s health.

 You can get genetic counseling before or during pregnancy.
 Your health care provider can help you find a genetic counselor in your area.

 Genes are parts of your body’s cells that store instructions for how your body grows and works.
 Genes are passed from parents to children.
 A birth defect is a health condition that’s present at birth.
 Birth defects change the shape or function of one or more parts of the body.
 They can cause problems in overall health, in how the body develops or in how the body works.

 You get genetic counseling from a genetic counselor.
 Your counselor can be:

 - A certified genetic counselor (also called a CGC).
 This is someone who has special training to be a genetic counselor.

-- Doctors or nurses with special training in the subject
+- A doctor or nurse with special training in genetic counseling

 Who should get genetic counseling?